 - Listen carefully to your body.
 Find out which style of yoga you like and which teacher appeals to you.
 Figure out what feels right and go with it.

 - Invest in good equipment.
-A good yoga mat can help you enormously and a yoga block or bolster (for example in yin or restorative yoga) can be useful.
+A good yoga mat can help you enormously and a yoga block or bolster (for example in yin yoga) can be useful.
 If you would like more information about this, please let us know!